NREL/HPC/docs/Documentation/Development/Containers/singularity.md

 parent: Containers
 ---

 As discussed in [Intro to Containers](index.md), Singularity is a platform designed specifically for running containers on HPC systems.
-Singularity is installed on Eagle, Swift, and Vermillion.
 Images can be built locally and copied to the HPC system or pulled from an online registry.
 For more information about building containers, see [here](index.md#building).

 The table below shows the appropriate commands for loading Singularity on each system: